Forward-backward asymmetry of Drell-Yan lepton pairs in pp collisions at sqrt(s) = 7 TeV: Abstract

 Dielectron candidates are selected online by requiring two ECAL clusters, each with transverse energy $\ET$ exceeding a threshold value.
 Offline reconstruction of electrons starts by building superclusters in the ECAL in order to collect the energy radiated by bremsstrahlung in the tracker material, following the procedure described in Ref.~\cite{Baffioni:2006cd}.
 A specialized tracking algorithm is used to accommodate changes of curvature due to bremsstrahlung.
 Superclusters are then matched to electron tracks.
 Electron candidates are required to have a minimum supercluster $\ET$ of 20\GeV after ECAL energy-scale corrections.
 Electrons are restricted to the same phase space as the muons, defined by $\pt>20$\GeV and $|\eta|<2.4$, for an unambiguous comparison and combination of the two channels.
 In order to avoid the inhomogeneous response at the interfaces between the ECAL barrel and endcaps, electrons are further required to fall within the pseudorapidity ranges $|\eta|\leq1.44$ or $1.57<|\eta|<2.40$.
 Electrons are identified by means of shower shape variables, and electron isolation criteria are based on a variable that combines the tracker and calorimeter measurements.
 Electrons arising from photon conversions are suppressed by requiring that there be no missing tracker hits before the first hit on the reconstructed track matched to the electron, and also by rejecting a candidate if it forms a pair with a nearby track that is consistent with a conversion.
 More details on electron reconstruction and identification can be found in Ref.~\cite{CMSEGM}.
 Energy scale, resolution, and efficiency factors are calculated and applied for different data-taking periods.
 Energy scale and resolution factors are derived using $\chi^2$ tests, taking the MC dielectron mass distribution as a constraint.
 Events are selected in which opposite-charge electron pairs meet the above requirements.

 For both lepton channels, the main sources of background are $\cPZ\rightarrow \Pgt\Pgt$ and QCD dijets for the low mass region and $\cPqt\cPaqt$ for the high mass region.
 Diboson (\PW\PW, \PW\cPZ, and \cPZ\cPZ) and inclusive \PW~production processes are lesser sources of background.
 Because some QCD jets can pass the electron identification criteria, the QCD background contribution is non-negligible in the dielectron channel below the \cPZ\ peak.
 Electroweak backgrounds are estimated using MC samples.
-For both channels, QCD background is estimated from the data under the assumption that same-sign and opposite-sign electron pairs are equally probable because the misidentification of a charged particle in a jet as a lepton or antilepton is equally likely.
-For both channels, backgrounds are estimated for forward and backward events separately and subtracted bin by bin.
+For both channels, QCD background is estimated from the data under the assumption that same-sign and opposite-sign lepton pairs are equally probable because the misidentification of a charged particle in a jet as a lepton or antilepton is equally likely.
+Backgrounds are estimated for forward and backward events separately and subtracted bin by bin.
 The total background contribution to the data ranges from 0.17\% to 0.21\% in the dimuon channel and from 0.68\% to 0.80\% in the dielectron channel.
+After background subtraction, the numbers of events found in the muon channel in the forward and backward regions are 950\,570 and 929\,737, respectively.
+The corresponding numbers in the electron channel are 448\,338 and 438\,035.